Which countries could be added to the green list?

 What about holidaymakers who are fully vaccinated?

 The green list restrictions will not be affected by a person’s vaccination status.
-However, British travellers entering England from amber list countries no longer have to quarantine and can follow green list rules instead, as long as they have received they’re second vaccine dose in the UK at least 14 days prior, or are an an accompanying minor (under 18 years old).
+However, British travellers entering the UK from amber list countries no longer have to quarantine and can follow green list rules instead, as long as they have been fully vaccinated - with two doses of the same vaccine, for the double-jabbed - in the UK, US or EU at least 14 days prior, or are an an accompanying minor (under 18 years old).

 What are the restrictions for travellers returning from green countries?